Social Security Administration (SSA) Annual Data for

-SSA administers means-tested Supplemental Security Income (SSI) program, nationwide federal assistance program that guarantees a minimum level of income.
+SSA administers the means-tested Supplemental Security Income (SSI) program, a nationwide federal assistance program that guarantees a minimum level of income.
 We pay SSI benefits to help aged (age 65 or older), blind, and disabled people, who have limited income, limited resources, and are U. S. citizen or national, or in one of certain categories of aliens.
 An initial claim is the initial request or application submitted by the public.

 Data Collection Description

-SSA collects language preference data when members of the public contact us to apply for Social Security benefits and services.
+SSA collects language preference data when members of the public contact us to apply for Social Security and Medicare benefits and services.
 We use our electronic systems to capture this information.
 The Social Security Unified Measurement System (SUMS) provides work measurement data for all workloads processed throughout SSA.
 SUMS Counts Demographics Data (SCDD) is the data source for SSA's LEP reports.
 SCDD is populated by associating the agency's SUMS workload data with demographics data, which is housed in the SUMS client tables and is sourced by the Integrated Client Data Base.
-Demographics data includes spoken language, written language, age range and gender.
+Demographics data includes spoken language, written language, age range, and gender.